1. A Brief History of HTML

 Opera | Opera Softwares | It was originally developed by Telenor as a research assistant in 1994.
 It is one of the top browsers and most popular on mobiles due to its speed and performance. |

-Safari | Apple Inc | The users of the iPhone and Mac get in touch mostly with the safari browser.
+Safari | Apple Inc | The users of the iPhone and Mac get in touch mostly with the Safari browser.
 It has fast speed and the best content delivery system.
 Apple developed it in 2003. |

 UC Browser | Alibaba Group | As of 2018, the UC browser is the most popular mobile browser.
 Developed in 2004 and covered a large marketplace speedily.
 It provides the best performance for mobile users.
 It is best known for its speed and usability. |